ZhenyaKh/coco-beholder/README.md

 ## Third-party libraries

-CoCo-Beholder utilizes [Mininet][5] library: its API that allows to create a virtual host as a UNIX shell in a separate network namespace, to create a veth pair link between a pair of virtual hosts, and  to launch processes at a virtual host.
+CoCo-Beholder utilizes [Mininet][5] library: its API that enables to create a virtual host as a UNIX shell in a separate network namespace, to create a veth pair link between a pair of virtual hosts, and  to launch processes at a virtual host.
 CoCo-Beholder does not use Controller, Switch, Topology, TCLink or other higher-level entities of Mininet.
-To prevent any future compatability issues and to make the installation of CoCo-Beholder easier, the needed parts of Mininet 2.3.0d5 are included into CoCo-Beholder repository as a third-party library according to Mininet license.
+To prevent any future compatibility issues and to make the installation of CoCo-Beholder easier, the needed parts of Mininet 2.3.0d5 are included in CoCo-Beholder repository as a third-party library according to Mininet license.